Select therapeutic use:

 Monitor for signs/symptoms of anaphylactic-type reactions, esp. in patients with history of allergies, asthma; have epinephrine available.
 Hepatic impairment.
 Avoid during acute phase of infectious kidney disease.
 Cardiovascular disease.
 Avoid large IV doses: higher incidence of adverse events.
 Iron overload more likely with hemoglobinopathies or refractory anemias.
 Rheumatoid arthritis.
 Neonates.
 Pregnancy (Cat.C).
 Nursing mothers.

 Concomitant ACE inhibitors may increase the risk for anaphylactic-type reactions.
 May falsely elevate serum bilirubin and decrease serum calcium.

-See literature.
+See full labeling.
 Anaphylactic reactions (may be fatal, even in patients who tolerated test dose), cardiovascular events, pruritus, GI upset, arthralgia, arthritis, inj site reactions, others.

 Single-dose vials (1mL, 2mL)—10